 This healthy vegan corn chowder is super creamy, rich, and comforting.
-The recipe is plant-based, gluten-free, low-fat, easy to make in one-pot in about 30 minutes.
+The recipe is plant-based, gluten-free, low-fat, and easy to make in one pot in about 30 minutes.
 It’s a great dinner or side for the summer months when fresh corn is in season.
-But it can be also made in the cooler months with frozen corn.
-This hearty thick soup tastes best when you serve it in a bread bowl!
+But it can also be made in the cooler months with frozen corn.
+This hearty, thick soup tastes best when you serve it in a bread bowl!

 Creamy Vegan Corn Chowder